 Basically, if the deal seems too good to be true, it’s probably illegal.
 For example, if it offers thousands of channels including the latest content from Netflix, Disney+, and HBO plus cable channels for $20/month, it’s illegal.
 Look at the cost of each service and add it up.
 The Antenna Man talks about more ways to spot illegal services:

 For these reasons, I only endorse legal sources of free and cheap TV and movies on DisableMyCable.com.
 So, feel free to use any of the services that I mention on my site without fear!

 I personally pay very little for TV and movies, because I use an antenna to get FREE HD-quality broadcast TV, and I watch a lot of YouTube, which has some really great content.
 I have Amazon Prime and occasionally will pay to rent a movie.
 And let’s not forget about the fun of watching a movie in the theater once in a while.

-So, I’m very satisfied with the content that I can get using an antenna and online, without having to resort to illegal streaming.
+So, I personally am satisfied with the content that I can legally, without having to resort to illegal streaming.

 What are your thoughts on this?
 Please comment below! – Brian

 It is very interesting post..

 You confuse bittorrent with streaming.
 They are different techniques.
 If you download something with bittorrent, then you make your own copy and while downloading it, you share chunks of the data with others.
 If you watch it with a streaming service, then the streaming service shares it with you and while it can be saved with certain applications, normally your video player just stores a few secs / mins temporarily and deletes it after you are done watching that part.
 So you won’t end up with your own copy of the film you watch with streaming, and you won’t share it with others.
 As far as I understand you cannot be sued for that, because only sharing copyrighted material is the violation of law.
 But I am not an expert of law in the USA.